 - Line 2 sheets with parchment paper or you can use a silicone baking mat.
 I liked how these cookies came out with a silicone baking mat (baked for 9 minutes)

-- Add one egg at a time into sugar mixture, beat well after adding each.
+- Add one egg at a time into the sugar mixture, beating well after adding each.

 - Add in flour gradually, 1/4 cup at a time.

 - Add in chocolate morsels and unsweetened coconut flakes and combine those using a wooden spoon or similar tool.